gost/workshops/2017_foss4g_boston/5_mqtt.md

 MQTT (MQ Telemetry Transport or Message Queue Telemetry Transport) is a popular light-weight machine-to-machine protocol based on publish/subscribe mechanism.

-In this exercise we'll use Node-RED to publish /ubscribe to the GOST MQTT broker.
+In this exercise we'll use Node-RED to publish/subscribe to the GOST MQTT broker.

 ## Create new flow